Meisterschueler/ogn-python/README.md

     psql -d ogn -c "DROP TABLE world_borders_temp;"
     ```

-8. Optional: Import world elevation data (needed for AGL calculation)
+8. Import world elevation data (needed for AGL calculation)

 8.1 Sources: There are many sources for DEM data.
-It is important that the spatial reference system (SRID) is the same as the database.
+It is important that the spatial reference system (SRID) is the same as the database which is 4326.

 8.1.1 The [GMTED2010 Viewer](https://topotools.cr.usgs.gov/gmted_viewer/viewer.htm) provides data for the world.
 Just download the data you need.

 8.1.2 For Europe we can get the DEM as GeoTIFF files from the [European Environment Agency](https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1).
     Because the SRID of these files is 3035 and we want 4326 we have to convert them: